 Liverpool University Dental Hospital, which is rated Outstanding by the Care Quality Commission, is co-located with the Royal.
 It supports dental teaching and provides emergency care and a range of specialist dental services including restorative dentistry, paediatric dentistry, orthodontics, oral surgery and medicine and a Consultant-led Dental Sedation Unit.

 Our new Royal Liverpool University Hospital, located in the city centre, is one of the biggest in the country to provide inpatients with 100% single en-suite bedrooms, improving patient experience, safety and enhanced recovery.
 Its High Consequences Infectious Disease (HCID) unit, one of five in England, was critical in the country’s initial response to the COVID-19 pandemic.

 It is also a national centre for ocular oncology (eye cancer) and a regional centre for pancreatic, urological, ocular, testicular, anal, and oesophago-gastric cancers, specialist palliative care, specialist radiology and specialist pathology and chemotherapy services.

-The Trust’s hospitals are founding members of Liverpool Health Partners.
-Now as a merged organisation the Trust, which hosts the NIHR North West Coast Clinical Research Network, aims to leverage its enhanced research and innovation capability to further expand the portfolio of its development work for the benefit of patients.
-The Trust collaborates closely with the University of Liverpool, Edge Hill University, Liverpool John Moores University, the University of Chester and other NHS organisations.
+Our hospitals are founding members of Liverpool Health Partners, which hosts the NIHR North West Coast Clinical Research Network.
+And we collaborate closely with the University of Liverpool, Edge Hill University, Liverpool John Moores University, the University of Chester and other NHS organisations.

-The Trust featured in two series of BBC2’s award-winning documentary, Hospital, broadcast in 2019 and 2020, and in January 2020 the Trust was nominated for admission to Liverpool City Council’s Freedom Roll of Associations and Institutions, the city’s highest civic honour.
+The Trust has a membership of more than 20,000 public and staff members.
+And in January 2020, was nominated for admission to Liverpool City Council’s Freedom Roll of Associations and Institutions, the city’s highest civic honour.